IgnacioLL/NERC-classification/doc/report.md

 Further refinement involved extracting the first four characters of tokens, particularly focusing on entities starting with "anti-," which contributed to a substantial enhancement in performance, yielding a F1 Score of 71.7%.
 Additionally, we identified the number of capital characters present in tokens, which often indicated the presence of abbreviations and improved the model's performance to 74.1% in F1 Score.

 Although we experimented with features such as the presence of numbers, dashes, and parentheses, none of them resulted in a notable improvement in the F1 Score.
 Therefore, adhering to the principle of parsimony, we retained only the features that demonstrated significant enhancements in the model's performance.
-In the experiments part we can see more clearly the results.

 ### Code